~ Brussels Sprouts, Grapes, Farro, Walnuts, Pomegranate, Balsamic ~

 1 teaspoon salt, plus more to taste

 1/4 cup toasted walnuts (optional)

-Preheat the oven to 425°F. Toss the brussels sprouts, grapes, oil, salt and pepper in a large bowl.
-Spread on a rimmed baking sheet.
-Roast 15 minutes.
-Remove from the oven drizzle the pomegranate balsamic vinegar over, stirring to coat.
-Return to the oven and roast until sprouts are tender and the grapes have begun to shrivel, about 15 more minutes.
+Preheat the oven to 425°F. Toss the brussels sprouts, grapes, oil, salt, and pepper in a large bowl.
+Spread on a rimmed baking sheet and roast 15 minutes.
+Remove from the oven and drizzle the pomegranate balsamic vinegar over, stirring to coat.
+Return to the oven and roast until the sprouts are tender and the grapes have begun to shrivel, about 15 minutes.
 Transfer to a serving bowl.
-Add the farro and walnuts.
-Toss to combine.
+Add the farro and walnuts and toss to combine.
 Add more salt and pepper to taste.
 Serve warm or at room temperature.